 A nice wee fairy-tale, embroidered and perpetuated by the world’s largest greetings card company (who shall remain nameless), runs that in early mediaeval Rome Valentine opposed a law by Claudius II who, wanting to grow his army, banned young men from marrying.
 This Valentine was a clergyman who married sweethearts in secret and when caught was arrested.
 Then, the story goes, that whilst awaiting his imminent beheading he wrote the first Valentine card to the daughter of his jailer – of whom he had earlier cured of blindness with his magical hands.
 He wrote, “From your Valentine”.

 So, anyone who believes this romantic story to be true also believes in healing hands and, no doubt, the Tooth Fairy.

 Sentimental customs grew from this folklore and romance connected to Valentine blossomed and permeated perennially down the years.
 But, apart from the archaic fertility rite in Ancient Rome, nothing about romantic love connecting Saint Valentine can be found until Chaucer, who wrote these lines in his poem, “For this was Saint Valentine’s Day, when every bird cometh there to choose his mate”.
 But the date was 2nd May, the feast day for Valentine of Genoa, and a more likely time for birds to be mating in England.
 Nevertheless, the love birds were born.

 In the UK, around 1.3 billion pounds are now spent annually on cards, flowers, chocolates and other gifts, with an estimated 25 million cards being sent and around 15 million e-valentines cards exchanged.
 Not to mention the money spent on glue and glitter by the cheapskates who make and hand-deliver their own.
-That’s the last time I’m dating a student.
+That is absolutely the very last time I will ever date a student.

 Sending the love 24/7